Vascular Surgeon Anton N. Sidawy, MD, MPH, FACS, D | Newswise

 In addition to his editorial work, Dr. Sidawy has authored three influential textbooks, including Basic Science of Vascular Disease (1997), Diabetic Foot: Lower Extremity Arterial Disease and Limb Salvage (2006), and the 9th and 10th editions of Rutherford’s Vascular Surgery and Endovascular Therapy, released in 2018 and 2022, respectively.

-His previous leadership positions include serving as a member of the Vascular Surgery Board of the American Board of Surgery and President of the Society for Vascular Surgery, Society for Clinical Vascular Surgery, and the Eastern Vascular Society, among others.
+His previous leadership positions include serving as a member of the Vascular Surgery Board of the American Board of Surgery and president of the Society for Vascular Surgery (SVS), Society for Clinical Vascular Surgery, and the Eastern Vascular Society, among others.

 A firm proponent of the ACS mission to “heal all with skill and trust,” Dr. Sidawy said he envisions his year as President of the ACS will be focused on “working to the benefit of our Fellows and the surgical patients and to improve the practice environment and the quality of surgical care for all in the community at large.”